vinhdang111/french-equities-financial-analysis/README.md

 - Financial data pulled from Yahoo Finance via the `yfinance` Python library.
 - **Annual data only.** Quarterly data was initially considered to get more data points per company, but testing showed most French/EU-listed companies return 0 quarters of usable data via `yfinance`.
 This is because the EU Transparency Directive (amended in 2013) removed the mandatory quarterly reporting requirement that still applies to US-listed companies — most EU issuers now only publish annual and semi-annual reports.
 This is a real market/regulatory constraint, not a data-collection bug.
-- **Forecasting approach**: because each company only has ~4 years of annual history — too few observations for a per-company time-series train/test split — the project uses a **pooled/panel regression** instead: one row per company-year (~150 rows across all companies), predicting next-year revenue growth from current-year financial ratios (margin, leverage, size, sector, etc.).
-This trades time-series depth for cross-sectional breadth, which is both more statistically sound given the data available and arguably more relevant to FP&A/investment-analysis use cases than forecasting a single company's revenue from 4 data points.
+- **Forecasting approach**: because each company only has ~4 years of annual history — too few observations for a per-company time-series train/test split — the project uses a **pooled/panel regression** instead: one row per company-year (~150+ rows across all companies), predicting next-year revenue growth from current-year financial ratios (margin, leverage, size, sector, etc.).
 - **SQL schema design**: the raw `yfinance` output is very wide and sparse (income statement ~80 columns, balance sheet ~130, cash flow ~100), since it includes every possible US-GAAP line item even though French companies only report a subset.
-Rather than mirroring that structure, the SQL schema keeps only 10-15 core financial metrics per statement type — the ones actually needed for ratio analysis and modeling.
-Raw CSVs are first loaded into staging tables, then transformed into clean, normalized tables (`companies`, `income_statement`, `balance_sheet`, `cash_flow`) via `CREATE TABLE` + `INSERT INTO ...
+The SQL schema keeps only 10-15 core financial metrics per statement type.
+Raw CSVs are loaded into staging tables, then transformed into clean, normalized tables via `CREATE TABLE` + `INSERT INTO ...
 SELECT`, which also filters out empty artifact rows.
-- Companies have different fiscal year-end dates, so calendar years shown may not align 1:1 across all companies.
+- Companies have different fiscal year-end dates, so calendar years shown may not align 1:1 across all companies; ratios and growth figures are computed per company based on its own reporting calendar, not a shared calendar year.

 ## Key Findings

-_To be added once analysis is complete._
+**Profitability by sector**
+Financial Services shows the highest median net margin (~17.6%), followed by Consumer Defensive (~10.3%) and Healthcare (~9.7%).
+Consumer Cyclical is lowest (~1.0%), reflecting thin retail/auto margins versus banking/insurance economics.

+**Standout ROE values**
+Atos shows an extreme ROE (~178%), almost certainly caused by stockholders' equity being close to zero (consistent with the company's real-world financial distress), which mathematically inflates the ratio rather than reflecting genuinely strong performance — a reminder that ROE should always be read alongside the equity base.
+Excluding that outlier, top ROE performers are led by Safran, Bureau Veritas, and Hermès.

+**Revenue growth**
+36% of companies (18 of 50) show negative YoY revenue growth in their most recent fiscal year, concentrated in Technology (Atos, STMicroelectronics), Consumer Cyclical (Kering, LVMH, Stellantis), and Energy (TotalEnergies) — consistent with broader 2025-2026 headwinds in luxury demand and energy prices.
+Healthcare and Industrials show the strongest median growth.

+**Leverage**
+The highest debt-to-equity ratios are concentrated in Financial Services (Crédit Agricole, BNP Paribas, Société Générale, 2.4x-4.0x) — expected, since leverage is core to the banking business model.
+On Net Debt/EBITDA, Vivendi and Getlink stand out with very high ratios (~6.7x-6.9x), well above the ~3x level generally considered a comfort threshold.

+**Margin, returns, and growth relationships** Operating margin and ROA are meaningfully correlated (0.72), suggesting operating efficiency does translate into asset returns.
+ROE is only weakly correlated with net margin (0.04), suggesting ROE is driven more by financial leverage than by underlying profitability — a useful caveat when comparing ROE across sectors with very different capital structures.

 ## Dashboard Preview